waasnipun/neurafusion/README.md

 ## Introduction

-Neurafusion is a deep learning project focused on image classification using various pre-trained models such as Vision Transformers (ViT), EfficientNet, and ResNet18.
+Neurafusion is a cross-domain few-shot learning project perform using various pre-trained models such as Vision Transformers (ViT), EfficientNet, and ResNet18.
 The project includes tools for pre-training and fine-tuning models on different datasets, specifically MiniImageNet and EuroSAT_RGB.

 ## Getting Started